Get Started with WLAN System-Level Simulation in MATLAB

 Model uplink (UL) and downlink (DL) communication between an AP and a STA.

-Switch between the abstracted and full models of MAC and PHY layers.
+Switch between the different models of MAC and PHY layers.

 Capture the APP, MAC, and PHY statistics for each node.